RINEARN/exevalator/cpp/README.md

 	...

 	// Connect the above function for using it in expressions
-	// (Pass an instance of the class through "shared_ptr") exevalator::Exevalator exevalator;
+	// (Passing an instance of the class through "shared_ptr") exevalator::Exevalator exevalator;
 	exevalator.connect_function("fun", std::make_shared<MyFun>());